 In that case, try getting a few different kinds.
 Put them in separate litter boxes and see what your cat will use.

 He’ll let you know what the best type of litter is for him and what isn’t!

 Types of Cat Litter

-Follow these trails below if you’re curious about other types of litters…
+Follow the trails below if you’re curious about various types of litters…

 Related Pages of Interest